PoltosSVA/BD/README.md

 * Staff (employee)
   * All Guest functionality
   * View his own place of work
-  * View customer orders and edit it
+  * View customer orders and accept it

 </br>